 But we load it up and we send it out.

-But if we can, we have it sent directly to the state.
+But if we can we have it sent directly to the state.

-Uh we want it to go directly to the point where we want it.
+We want it to go directly to the point where we want it.

 So it's going to be leaving on Saturday rather than three weeks from now.

-And they uh did the maintenance quickly and it was going to be there for quite a while longer, another three or four weeks, and uh it should be arriving.
+They did the maintenance quickly and it was going to be there for quite a while longer, another three or four weeks.

 I told the governor 20 minutes ago, Governor Cuomo, that the ship will be arriving at New York Harbor on Monday.

-John, are you gonna be following?
+John, are you going to be following?

 Maybe.